FoxLisk/alttp-notes/glitches/ancillae/ancilla_spawning.md

     * If you find one, replace that slot with the new ancilla
 1. Give up when you run out of slots to check

-The search index will end up with the value that points at the slot that was replaced, or zero if a replaceable ancilla was not found.
+The search index will end up with the value that points at the slot that was replaced[2], or zero if a replaceable ancilla was not found.

 If you want the hairy details, [I wrote them up here](ancilla_replacement.md)